While dentists in Spain are not free to visit, you can be assured of high-quality and usually low-cost dental care.

 Finding a dentist in Spain

 You can search among more than 34,000 registered dentists and more than 25,000 dental clinics on the Consejo Dentista database.
-You can also find a dentist through a personal recommendation or from the phone book under dentista, or using comparison sites like Dentista en tu ciudad.
+You can also find a dentist through a personal recommendation, from the phone book under dentista, or using comparison sites like Dentista en tu ciudad.